wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

    * <a target="_blank" href="https://www.youtube.com/playlist?list=PLNMUSSKcxKjfu-84Vc_Fug93D3LfRc1SE">Azure DevOps Launch Sep 10, 2018</a> (6,000+ subscribers)

    * <a target="_blank" href="https://www.telerik.com/blogs/microsoft-azure-devops-what-you-need-to-know">Microsoft Azure DevOps - What You Need to Know</a>

+<strong>DevOps For ASP.NET Developers series</strong> on Channel9 by by Donovan Brown, Cecil Phillip, Rich Lander, Jeremy Likness, AbelSquidHead

+   * <a target="_blank" href="https://channel9.msdn.com//Shows/On-NET/DevOps-For-ASPNET-Developers-Pt2-Source-Control/">Pt.1 - What is DevOps?</a> Apr 15, 2019 by Donovan Brown, Rich Lander, Jeremy Likness.
+AbelSquidHead convinces (hilariously) skeptical developer Cecil Phillip about putting the SmartHotel360 app into DevOps.

+   * <a target="_blank" href="https://channel9.msdn.com//Shows/On-NET/DevOps-For-ASPNET-Developers-Pt2-Source-Control/">Pt.2 - Source Control</a> Apr 15, 2019 by Donovan Brown, Cecil Phillip, Rich Lander, Jeremy Likness, AbelSquidHead.
+You have the option of a centralized version control with TFVC or distributed version control with Git.

+   * <a target="_blank" href="https://channel9.msdn.com//Shows/On-NET/Devops-For-ASPNET-Developers-Pt-3-Work-Item-Tracking/">Pt.
+3 - Work Item Tracking</a> Apr 16, 2019 Being able to visualize the work ahead is an integral part to the success of any software project.
+With Azure Boards, you can quickly and easily start tracking tasks, features, and bugs associated with runfaster2000.

 <a target="_blank" href="http://aka.ms/DevOpsLearn">DevOps courses in Microsoft Virtual Academy (until April 30, 2019) http://aka.ms/DevOpsLearn</a>